Alp-i/Global-SuperStore-Project/README.md

-A PowerBI project created with an irregular dataset.
+A PowerBI project created with from an irregular dataset.